maelfabien/maelfabien.github.io/_posts/2019-7-1-Explainability.md

 In our example, the most important feature was Goals scored.
 The first number in each row shows how much model performance decreased with a random shuffling (in this case, using "accuracy" as the performance metric).
 We measure the randomness by repeating the process with multiple shuffles.

-Negative value for importance occurs when the feature is not important at all.
+A negative value for importance occurs when the feature is not important at all.

 # III.
 Partial dependence plots

 While feature importance shows what variables most affect predictions, partial dependence plots show how a feature affects predictions.

-Partial dependence plots can be interpreted similarly to coefficients in linear or logistic regression models, but can capture more complex patterns than simple coefficients.
+Partial dependence plots can be interpreted similarly to coefficients in linear or logistic regression models but can capture more complex patterns than simple coefficients.

 We can use partial dependence plots to answer questions like :
 - Controlling for all other house features, what impact do longitude and latitude have on home prices?
 To restate this, how would similarly sized houses be priced in different areas?
-- Are predicted health differences between two groups due to differences in their diets, or due to some other factor?
+- Are predicted health differences between the two groups due to differences in their diets, or due to some other factor?

 ## How does it work?